 The first approach says: We have to go back to piety.
 For example, God gave us some commandments through Moses, which if followed, will make us pious.
 Similarly, there are messiahs like Jesus and Mohammed, who tell us how to become pious.
 All these commandments reinvoke the idea of the Forbidden Fruit—certain pleasures are forbidden for us.
 If we avoid these forbidden fruits, then God will take us back to heaven.
 Hence, salvation depends on us—we have to act piously.
 God is waiting for us to become pious before He takes us back.

 The second approach says: We are never going to get rid of sin because we have inherited bad genes from our ancestors.
 The only way we can get salvation is through the grace of God.
-If we simply believe that God is ready to show us grace, and we believe in His omnibenevolent power of accepting our sins, then we will get salvation by His grace, not because we have become pious.
+If we simply that God is ready to show us His grace, and we believe in His omnibenevolent power of accepting our sins, then we will receive salvation by His grace, not because we have become pious.
 Since we cannot attain salvation by piety, there is no point in talking about forbidden fruits, and how to avoid them; these were relevant for Adam and Eve, not us.

 Protestant Reformation Ideology

 The Protestant Reformation provides the second response to the problem of sin.
 It divides its doctrine into two parts: (a) The Covenant of Works, and (b) The Covenant of Grace.
 The covenant of works was the instruction that God gave to Adam and Eve when He forbade them to eat a certain fruit.
 Then, God gave a new covenant of works through Moses, where He tried to reform the fallen children of Adam and Eve.
 However, God realized over time that people can never be reformed.
 Therefore, He sent His only son—Jesus—to be sacrificed on the cross for everybody’s sin, and if we believe in that sacrifice, and how graceful God has been to sacrifice His one true son (others are bad genes), then we will go back to heaven.
-The commandments of Moses are Covenant of Works, and God has given a new Covenant of Grace through Jesus because He realized that we cannot become pious given our bad genes.
+The commandments of Moses are Covenant of Works, and God has given a new Covenant of Grace through Jesus because He realized that we cannot be reformed into piety given our bad genes.

 According to this view, there is a certain continuity of creed from Judaism to Catholicism to Islam in the sense that they are all talking about a Covenant of Works, delivered by His messiahs.
 All these religions are asking the soul to perform some pious actions to go to heaven.
 But Protestant Christianity is not demanding piety; you cannot be purified because of the original sin.